n0shake/Public-APIs/README.md

 ### Test Data

-- [Faker API](https://fakerapi.it) - Collection of completely free APIs that helps web developers and web designers wittht generating fake data.
+- [Faker API](https://fakerapi.it) - Collection of completely free APIs that helps web developers and web designers with generating fake data.
 - [PIPL API](https://pipl.ir) - Free and public API that generates random and fake people's data in JSON

 ### Transportation